 The history of deus ex machina:

-Deus ex machina became popular as a term because in ancient times Greek plays often involved a god arriving to save the day.
+Deus ex machina became popular as a term because so many plays in Ancient Greece involved a god arriving to save the day.
 The Greek legitimately had a mechanical arm that brought the god onto the stage.
 Like…a crane and rope and a human being attached to this thing that would swing them around.
 It’s impressive (but also a tad silly?).
 But because it was so common for the god to arrive to save the day, and because it was such a contrived and expected thing, the phrase stuck around far after the theater stopped having gods swooping in to save the day.

 This applies to Donnie Darko in a weird way.